 The Compensation Committee of the Board of Directors oversees the Company's executive compensation program.
 Each of the Compensation Committee members is fully independent of management and has never served as an employee or officer of the Company or its subsidiaries.
-In addition to meeting the independence requirements of the NYSE and Nasdaq, each member of the

-Compensation Committee is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code ("IRC") and is a "non-employee director" for purposes of Section 16(b) of the Exchange Act.
+In addition to meeting the independence requirements of the NYSE, each member of the Compensation Committee is a "non-employee director" for purposes of Section 16(b) of the Exchange Act.